Posting Number: 0001858 Location: District Office Salary: TBD

 Ability To: Effectively operate radio communications equipment and other office equipment.
 Rapidly and accurately take and record information obtained over the telephone and radio.
 Follow standard broadcasting procedures and rules.
 Speak clearly and calmly, enunciating words to be understood over the telephone, the police radio and other communications devices.
 Learn and apply a wide variety of codes for classifying crimes, traffic and parking violations.
 Perform mathematical computations related to the work assigned.
 Compose, prepare and edit a variety of written memoranda, reports, forms and related documents.
 Communicate effectively, both orally and in writing.
 Factually record statements and data concerning crimes, witnesses, suspects, and victims.
 Coordinate multiple tasks while working under pressure.
 Learn District locations and general locations.
 Analyze information obtained and adopt effective course of action using good judgment and following approved procedures.
 Establish and maintain cooperative work relationships with those contacted in the performance of required duties.
 Demonstrate understanding of, sensitivity to, and respect for the diverse academic, socio-economic, race, ethnicity, gender identity, sexual orientation, age, mental or physical disability, and religious background of all students, faculty and staff, and with all individuals encountered in the performance of required duties.

-Special Instructions: NOTE: New employees will be placed at the first step which is $ 3,788, or second step $3,980 per month, depending on experience.
+Special Instructions: Note: New employees will be placed at the first step which is $50,904 per year, second step $53,472 per year or third step at $56,172 per year (depending upon experience).
 Based on current salary placement guidelines, all step increases for which an employee becomes eligible shall take place on July 1st of each fiscal year.
-These increases will occur, on an annual basis, until the maximum step of $ 4,614 per month is reached on the salary schedule.
+These increases will occur, on annual basis, until the maximum step of $62,004 per year is reached on the salary schedule.